1789: First meeting of United States Congress was held, at Federal Hall in New York City.

 1882: The first electric tramcars ran in London, at Leytonstone.

-1890: The Forth Bridge was opened by the Prince of Wales, who drove home the last rivet.
+1890: The Forth Bridge was officially opened by the Prince of Wales, who drove home the last rivet.

 1917: German army began major withdrawal on Western Front.